wp-plugins/wp-simple-firewall/readme.txt

 == Changelog ==

-*   KNOWN ISSUE:      Login Protection and Firewall logs are not being properly created - this is temporary
+*   KNOWN ISSUE:      Login Protection logs are not being properly created.

+= 3.5.0 =

+*   CHANGED:    Plugin features are now configured [using YAML](https://github.com/mustangostang/spyc/) - no more in-PHP configuration.
+*   REMOVED:    A few options from User Sessions Management as they were unnecessary.
+*   CHANGED:    Database storing tables now have consistent naming.
+*   FIXED:      Issue with User Sessions Management where '0' was specified for session length, resulting in lock out.
+*   FIXED:      Firewall log gathering.
+*   FIXED:      Various PHP warning notices.

 = 3.4.0 =